What is the RVC’s Registered Name and Address?

 What is the RVC’s Senior Management structure?

-The College’s Executive Committee, chaired by the Principal, is the Principal’s central team and comprises Vice Principals, Heads of Academic Departments, as well as leaders of key operational areas.
+The College’s Executive Committee (CEC) is chaired by the Principal, is the Principal’s central team, and comprises Vice Principals, The Chief Operating Officer, The Director of Finance, Heads of Academic Departments, and Directors of Professional Services.

-What is the interface between the RVC Council and the College’s Academic Activities?
+What is the interface between the RVC Council and the RVC’s Academic Activities?

-The Academic Board is responsible to the RVC Council for the development and management of the College's academic affairs.
-The Academic Board manages its responsibilities through an Academic Committee Structure that covers the various areas of undergraduate and postgraduate activities.
+The Academic Board is responsible to the RVC Council for the development and management of the RVC’s academic affairs.
+The Academic Board delegates its responsibilities through an Academic Committee Structure that covers our undergraduate and postgraduate activities.